Nepal Trip Plan: Cost, What to See, Know and Do in Nepal

 3. CHECK VISA REQUIREMENTS: Get your Nepal visa through iVisa if you don’t want to fill out the forms yourself.

-6. BUY TRAVEL INSURANCE: Wherever you go or do during your travels, don’t travel anywhere in the world without travel insurance; the unexpected can, and often does, happen.
-I strongly recommend reliable travel insurance through World Nomads
+5. BUY TRAVEL INSURANCE: Wherever you go or do during your travels, don’t travel anywhere in the world without travel insurance; the unexpected can, and often does, happen.
+I strongly recommend reliable travel insurance through HeyMondo

-9. BOOK ANY TOUR IN ADVANCE: There are great options for group or private tours in Nepal.
-I recommend booking through Epic Adventures Nepal and request your discount code above.
+8. BOOK ANY TOUR IN ADVANCE: There are great options for group or private tours in Nepal.
+I recommend booking through Epic Adventures Nepal and use my discount code for 10% discount (Discount Code: PPP10)

 Follow + Share